2023–24 Rotherham United F.C. season: Pre-season and friendlies

-On 17 May, The Millers announched their first pre-season friendly, against Mansfield Town.
+On 17 May, The Millers announced their first pre-season friendly, against Mansfield Town.
 Five days later, a second fixture was confirmed, against Parkgate.
 A third match was added against Lincoln City.
 In June, Premier League side Sheffield United was added to the pre-season schedule.
 On 6 June, a fifth and final pre-season fixture was announced, against Middlesbrough.

 Also confirmed by the club was a week-long warm weather training camp in Murcia, Spain between 8 and 15 July.